 Scottish Ballet’s Hansel & Gretel is a fairy-tale story turned into a gorgeous piece of ballet.
 Described as “a tasty Christmas treat”, it takes the whole family along into a magical forest filled with sweets and a beautiful woman who is not who she seems.
 Not to miss!

 St Giles’ Cathedral on the Royal Mile has a magical atmosphere throughout the year, but the yearly Christmas Carol Concert is always an extraordinary delight.
 With beautiful acoustics, the grand building unfolds its true magic in candle light – perfect to get you in the festive mood.

 It doesn’t always take a big orchestra to raise the Christmas spirits, but it certainly doesn’t hurt!
 Enjoy a family-friendly concert with Christmassy carols and tunes including a screening of the 1982 film The Snowman.

 Until 22nd December

 If you’re thinking of joining us in the magical capital, why not take advantage of our fabulous Christmas Offer?!
-From £85 for two people, you can stay at our beautiful Royal Garden, Stewart or Braid Apartments just a 2-minute walk away from all the Christmas markets.
+From £85 for two people, you can stay at our beautiful Royal Garden or Stewart Apartments which are just a 2-minute walk away from all the Christmas markets.
 Book now!